corentinbeaulieu/benchy-zig/README.md

 ### Yaml configuration file

-The yaml may look like something like this :
+The yaml may look like this :

 ```yaml
 bench1: